2025-06-22

 tier 3

-• python: similar to ruby but older. pros: indent-based syntax, good selection of scientific libraries, docstring placement, hash comments, and optional type hints. cons: more irregularities, exceptional elements, and syntactic limits (e.g., self, underscore prefixes). not everything is an object, and printing is less elegant than in ruby. overall, pythons may be slightly less well-rounded than ruby.
+• python: similar to ruby but older. pros: indent-based syntax, large selection of well-maintained scientific libraries, docstring placement, hash comments, and optional type hints. cons: more irregularities, exceptional elements, and syntactic limits (e.g., self, underscore prefixes). not everything is an object, and printing is less elegant than in ruby. overall, it appears slightly less well-rounded than ruby.

 • clojure: closer to common-lisp than scheme. gets many things right, such as hashtable literals and favoring immutable data structures. runs on the java virtual machine (JVM), offering access to the entire java library ecosystem. licensed under the eclipse public license.

-• php: large, useful integrated library. since version 7, it has gained speed. however, its syntax is irregular (dollar signs for variables, noisy with semicolons, backslashes in namespaces). lacks good first-class functions and requires isset checks for hash entries, with many implicit type conversions. often requires more comments than code. javascript can often provide more elegant solutions. see phpsadness for a detailed critique.
+• php: large, useful integrated library. since version 7, it has gained speed. however, its syntax is irregular or noisy (dollar signs for variables, noisy with semicolons, backslashes in namespaces). requires isset checks for associative array entries, with many implicit type conversions. often requires more comments than code. javascript can often provide more elegant solutions. see phpsadness for a detailed critique. php is one of those badly designed syntaxes which were patched to improve on things and be more like better languages, however, it can not separate itself from its fundamental flaws.

 not recommended

-• bash: while shell is highly useful on many command-lines and fine for small scripts, anything larger than 30 lines quickly devolves into a cryptic mess. formatting is inconsistent, and built-in keywords and binding names (e.g., if-fi, variable substitution, quoting) are often meaningless or chaotic. posix shell is preferable for portability over bash/zsh.
+• bash: while shell is highly useful on many command-lines and fine for small scripts, anything larger than 30 lines quickly devolves into a cryptic mess. formatting is inconsistent, and built-in keywords and binding names (e.g., if-fi, variable substitution, quoting) are often meaningless or chaotic. posix shell is preferable over bash/zsh because of portability.

 • visual basic: largely superseded by languages like ruby. suffers from historical misfeatures and missing features (e.g., error handling, characters). rubys syntax bears some similarities, but is generally more coherent.